alextok/dbsc-discussions/README.md

 1. We should discuss provisioning flows too in more details

 # Closed topics
+- If and app generates keys for itself, then in scope of this document IDP == RP.
 - Existance of the local key helper.
 - Local key helper can be a 3P software.
 - PublicKey cert/binding statement can be either short-lived (IdP and Local Key helper belong to different vendors) or long-lived(IdP and Local Key helper belong to the same vendor).